bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Add an X somewhere on the board on the top right.
 			- [ ] When clicked, open a popup window with abandon run.
 In the future, we will also put settings here probably.
 			- [ ] Also triggered on esc
-		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reaosnable - particle effects from the activated coin will also help)
+		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
 		- [ ] Initial particle additions.
 		- [ ] Map should flash when hovered and not open.
 		- [ ] Rows need a "retract for toss" option which does not pull back stoned/frozen coins.
-		- [ ] Passive coins (trials) should flash whenever they activate - just call a function on global to do this (pass the power type, global scans the row, performs flash).
 		- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
 		- [ ] Fancy mat for Shop.
 		- [ ] Consider adding POWER and PAYOFF icons to coins too... maybe use blue PAYOFF and red PAYOFF.